 - A case that takes place on First Nations land involving both a First Nations police service and the Ontario Provincial Police (OPP), the latter over which the SIU has jurisdiction to investigate.

-- A case off reserve involving a regional or municipal police service where a member of a First Nations community is seriously injured, dies, or alleges sexual assault.
+- A case off reserve involving a police service where a member of a First Nations community is seriously injured, dies, or alleges sexual assault.

 Whenever possible, a First Nations Liaison leads or participates in investigations involving or having an impact upon FNIM people or communities to ensure that investigations are conducted with respect and sensitivity.